Try this Mini Turon or Turonettes, covered in thin coat of crispy sugar brittle and drizzled with delicious coconut caramel syrup.

 - Heat oil in a small pan over medium heat.
 Once the oil is hot, add the wrapped bananas and cook until all sides are golden or light brown.
 Remove them from oil.

-- In the same pan and with at least 1/2 cup of oil over medium-low heat, add 3 tablespoons brown sugar.
-Cook until it caramelizes.
+- In the same pan and with at least 2 tablespoon of oil left, melt butter over medium-low heat Add.
+3 tablespoons brown sugar and cook until it caramelizes.

 - Add back the cooked Turon and stir to cover each piece with the caramel.
 Sprinkle Turon with sesame seeds while the caramelized sugar is still in syrup form.
 It will harden once it cools down and will create a thin layer of crunchy sugar coating.